Son of a Gun (I Betcha Think This Song Is About You): Music video

 The music video for "Son of a Gun (I Betcha Think This Song Is About You)" was directed by Francis Lawrence, with The Original Flyte Tyme Remix of the song being used.
 It was filmed at the Millennium Biltmore Hotel in Downtown Los Angeles in September 2001.
 In the video, Jackson is stalking a man (played by Jerell Scott) in an abandoned hotel.
 She summons Elliott and a legion of zombies, including one that was created from a toilet.
 Jackson is also seen eating a spider, smashing jugs of water with a baseball bat, and taunting the man using telekinetic powers.
 Simon does not appear in the music video.
 A video for the P. Diddy Remix also was released, and uses the same footage of The Original Flyte Tyme Remix, with P. Diddy appearing in some parts.

 The video was nominated for "Best Cinematography" at the MVPA Awards in 2002.
 It was also placed as the seventh best music video of 2001 by Slant Magazine, who said "it's been a while since we've seen the reigning Jackson crank up a little attitude.
 It's her own mini-'Thriller', if you will".
 The video was included on the 2004 video compilation From Janet to Damita Jo: The Videos.

 A reported Jackson admirer, American singer Britney Spears was inspired by the "Son of a Gun (I Betcha Think This Song Is About You)" music video.
-The following year, she used the Milennium Baltimore Hotel in the music video for her single "Overprotected (Darkchild Remix)".
+The following year, she used the Millennium Baltimore Hotel in the music video for her single "Overprotected (Darkchild Remix)".
 Spears made several references to Jackson's video in her own, such as walking down the hotel lobby.

 Live performance

 "Son of a Gun (I Betcha Think This Song Is About You)" was performed by Jackson during the All for You Tour in 2001 and 2002.
 Gina Vivinetto from St. Petersburg Times, while reviewing the concert, noted that fans cheered with the performance.
 The February 16, 2002, final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO, and had an appearance by Elliott on the performance of the song.
 This rendition was also added to the setlist at its DVD release, Janet: Live in Hawaii, in 2002.
 The song was also used during the DJ Intermission session on the 2017 State of the World Tour.
+22 years later, Jackson included the song on her 2024 Together Again Tour.
+The song was included in Act II, with Jackson and her dancers performing the song with baseball bats.
+Jackson featured the song on the setlist for her Janet Jackson: Las Vegas show in 2024-2025.